eversoneliasg/100-days-of-python/day013/README.md

+# Day 13

+## Debugging

-Debugging: techniques to quickly be able to identify and remove bugs!
+Techniques to quickly be able to identify and remove bugs!

 1) Describe the problem: think about what the code should be doing.